Maybe you’re going through a divorce right now.

 “The court may inquire of the children and take into consideration the children’s desires regarding future custody or parent-time schedules, but the expressed desires are not controlling and the court may determine the children’s custody or parent-time otherwise.
 The desires of a child 14 years of age or older shall be given added weight, but is not the single controlling factor.”

-Of course, a judge may not even considers your son’s opinion.
+Of course, a judge may not even considers your daughter’s opinion.
 Like it says in the law, “[t]he court may inquire,” which means it doesn’t have to inquire.

-Bottom line: at fifteen, your son probably won’t be able to decide which parent he wants to live with.
+Bottom line: at fourteen, your daughter probably won’t be able to decide which parent she wants to live with.

 The Practical Side of Things